 Most of the trip was business with much to get done preparing the trailer for the road and taking a morning to load it with hay, but there were a couple of days of relaxation.

 The next day was spent in town finishing preparations to the horse trailer.
 What we had hoped would be a short time in town, turned out to be an all day affair.
 Upon arriving home, the first thing I did was peer into the box to check on bunny and to my horror, what I found was a stiff puff of fur.
 Clark was right.
 Sadly, the very next morning was the planned release at the circle.
 The little thing was still warm and I imagined that I felt a faint heartbeat.
 I watched for a moment to see any movement indicating breath, I held the soft furry chest to my ear in hopes of hearing a tiny rapid beating but there was neither sign of life.
 I swaddled the baby bunny in my arms and clothes, somehow hoping that if I could just warm him up, he would come around.
 I knew better but I couldn't quite let go. **Knowing that I contributed to a little bunny's demise by my good? intentions was really sad for me.
 I held on until there was no more hint of heat left to be found and carried him at dusk, weeping all the way, to the field on the east side of Sybille Creek Road.
 I said a Native prayer for my departed friend and finally let go.
 As I was walking back to the house and I neared the front porch, I could hear another baby screeching as it ran for it's life from the persistent cats.
 I said aloud, "Wow!
-Those Native prayers work quickly!"
-And I had learned my lesson.
+Those Native prayers work

 The horse trailer, as road worthy as it was going to get at this point, was ready to be loaded with hay.
 I had forgotten about the humidity in Wyoming.
 One wouldn't think of it as a humid state, but compared to what I am used to and comfortable with, it was drenching.
 Your pant legs quit sliding over your legs, and your sweat provides a place for the alfalfa leaves and dust to rest.
 Enclose yourself in a trailer with no breeze and add some physical exertion and it's not pleasant for long.
 But thanks to help we got it loaded in minimal time.